mdd423/wobble_jax/README.md

 Or to install a stable release, run
 `pip install jabble`

+## For RV Extraction
+The primary application of this software is for RV extraction from 1d time-series spectra.
+The underlying models are more general, but using the functions in model.py you can get models specifically for this purpose.
+These functions will create models with three components if pseudo-normalization is needed and two components if no normalization is needed.
+The other two components

 ## ContainerModels
 In the models.py, you will find two types of ContainerModels: Additive, and Composite.